Awesome (video game): Development

 The theme music was composed by Tim Wright.
 The box art for Awesome was painted by science fiction artist John Harris.

 Awesome was first launched for Amiga in 1990.
 An Atari ST port followed in mid-1991.
 It was later published for FM Towns by Fujitsu on 27 March 1992.

 Reception

 The Amiga release of Awesome received generally favorable reviews.
-ACE wrote that the game was visually attractive.
+ACE said the game was visually attractive.
 The One felt the game lacked in originality, but that this was compensated by its long-term playability.
 Computer + Video Games deemed the title "a little disappointing" by Psygnosis standards.
 Zzap!64 described the title as a "hotch-potch of game styles", with none of the subgames being particularly strong.
 Amiga Joker thought that Awesome was a very mediocre game.

 Graphics and music from the game were featured in one of the "crossover" levels of the Amiga and some other versions of Psygnosis's later game Lemmings.